-Understanding a Loan Term Sheet
+Understanding a Loan Term Sheet And Hard Money Loan Lending Terms

 The purpose of a loan term sheet is to give a loan applicant a sense of the parameters and terms of the loan they are requesting.
 Understanding a hard money loan term sheet can be difficult for new real estate investors, or those not familiar with the process.

-Here is a breakdown of common lending terms and requirements.
+Understanding a loan term sheet – Here is a breakdown of common lending terms and requirements.

-Hard Money Loan Lending Terms
+Lending Terms Of A Hard Money Loan

 - ARV or After Repair Value: The value of a property after repairs have been completed.
 This is derived by pulling comparable sales from the last 180 days.